rlyn122/rlyn122/README.md

-I dont know why ur here but I appreciate u for visiting :p
+I'm not sure why ur here, but I appreciate u for visiting :p